-I. Waiver.
+- Waiver.
 No term or condition of this Agreement shall be deemed waived, and no breach shall be deemed excused, unless such waiver or excuse is in writing and is executed by the Party against whom such waiver or excuse is claimed.
 TN’s failure to insist on the strict performance of any of the terms and conditions stated in this Agreement shall not be deemed a waiver of any rights or remedies that TN may have for any subsequent breach or default.

 - Entire Agreement.
-This Agreement sets forth the entire agreement and understanding of the Parties relating to the subject matter herein and merges all prior discussions between them.
+This Agreement and the Exhibits set forth the entire agreement and understanding of the Parties relating to the subject matter herein and merges all prior discussions between them.
 In the event of any conflict between the body of this Agreement and the Exhibits hereto, the body of this Agreement shall govern.

 - Notices.
-All notices and other communications to TicketNetwork hereunder shall be deemed effective when delivered by overnight courier, to TicketNetwork, Inc. at 75 Gerber Road, E., Suite 100, South Windsor, CT 06074, With a mandatory carbon copy to: email@example.com which copy shall NOT of itself constitute notice All notices and other communications to Client hereunder shall be deemed effective when delivered by email to Client at the current email address Client provided to TicketNetwork in order to receive Private Label Program announcements in accordance with Section VI (L).
+All notices and other communications to TN hereunder shall be deemed effective when delivered by overnight courier, to TicketNetwork, Inc. Attn: Legal Department at 75 Gerber Road, E., Suite 100, South Windsor, CT 06074, With a mandatory carbon copy to: email@example.com which copy shall NOT of itself constitute notice All notices and other communications to Client hereunder shall be deemed effective when delivered by email to Client at the current email address Client provided to TN in accordance with Section VI (L).

-M. Assignment.
-Neither party may assign this Agreement, without consent of the other Party, provided however, TN may assign it in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets and Client may assign it in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets not involving a direct competitor of the other party.
-Any attempt by a party to affect an assignment in breach of this Section shall be void.
-Subject to the foregoing, this Agreement shall bind and inure to the benefit of the parties, their respective successors and permitted assigns.
+- Assignment.
+Neither Party may assign this Agreement, without consent of the other Party, provided however, TN may assign it in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets and Client may assign it in connection with a merger, acquisition, corporate reorganization, or sale of all or substantially all of its assets not involving a direct Competitor of TN.
+Any attempt by a Party to affect an assignment in breach of this Section shall be void.
+Subject to the foregoing, this Agreement shall bind and inure to the benefit of the Parties, their respective successors and permitted assigns.

 TicketNetwork Private Label Policies and Guidelines